 Afghanistan suffers from some of the worst health indicators in the world.
-While the country has reversed the declining health trends, attention is needed to improve the health outcomes for women and children and ensure access to safe drinking water.
+While the country has reversed declining health trends, attention is still required to improve health outcomes for women and children.

 SHOPS Plus supports the Afghan Social Marketing Organization (ASMO), a leading non-governmental organization that promotes maternal and child health and family planning, in strengthening their impact and sustainability.
 The organization’s contribution to health in Afghanistan is significant.
 According to an analysis by the project, about 22 percent of women using modern contraceptives used products marketed by ASMO.
 Additionally, between 5 and 20 percent of users purchased ASMO’s oral rehydration salts, water treatment solutions, or iron supplement products.